jam14d/worksample/README.md

-# This repository houses a diverse collection of projects, ranging from simple scripts to a personal project pipeline.
+# This repository houses a collection of projects, ranging from simple scripts to a personal project pipeline.

 ## DNA and RNA Transcription Pipeline